-The Elevate can drive at highway speeds just like any other vehicle, but can climb a five foot wall, step over a five foot gap, walk over diverse terrain, and achieve a 15 foot wide track width, all while keeping its body and passengers completely level, like no other vehicle.
+The Elevate can drive at highway speeds just like any other vehicle, but can climb a 5-foot wall, step over a 5-foot gap, walk over diverse terrain, and achieve a 15-foot wide track width, all while keeping its body and passengers completely level, like no other vehicle.

-If you’re wondering about the taxi body, it is apparently to help a person get to a doctor appointment in a city.
+If you’re wondering about the taxi body, it is apparently to help a person get to a doctor’s appointment in a city.

 When a tsunami or earthquake hits, current rescue vehicles can only deliver first responders to the edge of the debris field.
 They have to go the rest of the way by foot.
 Elevate can drive to the scene and climb right over flood debris or crumbled concrete.
 This technology goes well beyond emergency situations — people living with disabilities worldwide that don’t have access to an ADA ramp could hail an autonomous Hyundai Elevate that could walk up to their front door, level itself, and allow their wheelchair to roll right in — the possibilities are limitless. – John Suh, Head of Hyundai Cradle